vica781/Rock_Paper_Scissors_Lizard_Spock_PP2/README.md

 ## TESTING

-Testing information can be found in a separate testing [file](TESTING.md "Link to testing file")
+Testing information can be found in a separate file [TESTING.md](TESTING.md "Link to testing file").

 ## Deployment